-Canadian Chronicles is a personal initiative highlighting brands designed in Canada.
-These brands piqued my interest while growing up on my family's farm, attending college, and starting my career as a graphic designer in Toronto—they are the reason why I choose to practice brand communication design.
+Canadian Chronicles is my personal initiative, showcasing brands designed in Canada.
+These brands captured my attention—from growing up on my family's farm to attending Sheridan college and launching my career as a graphic designer in Toronto.
+These brands ignited my devotion for brand communication design and continue to influence my work.

 Note: